senacor/Tutorials-Microservices/hints/stage-02/README.md

 ### Run the first migration

+To run the migration you can just startup the project.
+Flyway will automatically check if there are migrations that have to be applied to the database.
+If so it will run those migrations.

+#### Running a migration with the flyway plugin (optional)

+If you configure flyway using the flyway-plugin you can run migrations through gradle tasks without starting the project itself.
 Navigate to the demo project's base folder and run:
 ```
 ./gradlew flywayMigrate -i
 ```

 You should retrieve a ```BUILD SUCCESSFULL``` message at the end of the migration.

-Note: the schema "demodb" (as specified in the flyway configuration in the build.gradle) is automatically created for you upon the first migration.
-Usually you would use an already existing database/schema that you create *before* you run the first migration.
+Note: The mysql schema "demodb" (as specified in the flyway configuration in the build.gradle) can be automatically created for you upon the first migration.
+Usually you would use an already existing database/schema that you create *before* you run the first migration though.
+If you let flyway create the schema for you the first migration entry in the ```schema_version``` table that flyway automatically creates in the database for you will be a migration without a version number.

 #### If something goes wrong...

-If something goes wrong with executing your script you might have to take a look into the database and remove the migration entry in the ```schema_version``` table that flyway creates automatically after running the migration.
+If something goes wrong with executing your script you might have to take a look into the database and remove the migration entry in the ```schema_version``` table that flyway creates automatically after running a migration.
 Once a migration was recorded there you cannot apply the same migration to the database again.
 Unfortunately it is always recorded, even if an error occurs.
 Take a look for the next section for accessing the database and checkout for migration entries.

 You can also just drop the complete database.
 Connect to your mysql server through the command line like this:
 ```